microsoft/aitour-ai-apps-with-scalable-database/README.md

 ## Additional Resources and Continued Learning
+Access the slides to this presentationn [here](https://aka.ms/AAs6qfn)

-You can find additional resources, including the slides of the presentation, [here](./SESSION_RESOURCE.md).
+You can find additional resources about the technologies used [here](./SESSION_RESOURCE.md).

-If you will present this talk, you can find the [trainer resources here](./train-the-trainer/README.md).
+If you will present this talk, you can find the [trainer resources here](./session-delivery-resources/README.md).

 ## Content Owners